Navigation Bar

 Why Planter Boxes Make a Great Addition to Your Yard

-Planter boxes are an easy and cute way to increase your curb appeal.
-With some strategic placement, they can add beauty and save you the trouble of landscaping every inch of your yard.
-Use them on your lawn, on your patio or porch, or even in your windows to spruce up any outdoor space.
+Planter boxes are an easy and charming way to increase your curb appeal.
+With strategic placement, they add beauty and save you the trouble of landscaping every inch of your yard.
+Use them on your lawn, patio, porch, or even in your windows to spruce up any outdoor space.

 Planter boxes are easy to rearrange if you decide you want to redecorate.
-You can simply move the box to a new location rather than digging up all your plants.
+Simply move the box to a new location rather than digging up all your plants.
 It’s also easier to mow the rest of your yard since there’s a clear separation between the flowers and your lawn.

 5 Ways To Use Planters To Improve Your Outdoor Spaces